collective/volto-hydra/README.md

 - Log into https://hydra.pretagov.com/ (or your test hydra), go to ```User Preferences``` and paste in your local running frontend to test.
    - You can also add this url to the env ```RAZZLE_DEFAULT_IFRAME_URL``` on your hydra instance to have this frontend selectable by the user.

+Now an editor can :-
+- login to hydra and see the frontend in an iframe as if it was volto
+- browse in hydra your frontend page will change.
+- browse in your frontend, hydra will change context.
+- add a page in hydra and it will appear.
+- edit a page and after you save it will reload the iframe and the changes will appear on your frontend.
+   - they will be able to add blocks the frontend specifies that it can support.
+- remove a page.
+- all other volto features outside editing work the same.

 **Note:** You can also pass an options object while initializing the bridge.
 Currently you can pass a List of allowed blocks (by default image & text blocks are allowed if not specified).
 E.g. :
   ```js